 Allowability, allocability, and reasonableness are defined and determined by the Office of Management and Budget (OMB), the sponsor's requirements and/or College policy.
-OMB Circular A-21, Section C, states that "The recipient institution is responsible for ensuring that costs charged to a sponsored research agreement are allowable, allocable, and reasonable ..."
+Uniform Administrative Requirements, Cost Principles and Audit Requirements for Federal Programs, states that "The recipient institution is responsible for ensuring that costs charged to a sponsored research agreement are allowable, allocable, and reasonable ..."
 Each financial transaction charged against a sponsored research award is evaluated against these three concepts.

 A primary responsibility of the Office of Sponsored Projects is to insure that all costs charged to the sponsored research award are allowable and allocable.
 A determination of allowability and allocability for a given cost is based on the specific guidelines of the sponsoring agency and according to federal cost principles.

 Except where otherwise authorized by statute, costs must meet the following general criteria in order to be allowable under Federal awards:

 (a) Be necessary and reasonable for the performance of the Federal award and be allocable thereto under these principles.

 (b) Conform to any limitations or exclusions set forth in these principles or in the Federal award as to types or amount of cost items.

 (c) Be consistent with policies and procedures that apply uniformly to both federally-financed and other activities of the non-Federal entity.